Have you recently adopted an adult iguana?

 These rescues may prove difficult in identifying their age, but given extra care, they will make for a good pet.

-While you might not be able to have an exact idea of your iguana’s age, you will get a general idea if you look at the size of your pet.
+While you might not have an exact idea of your iguana’s age, you will get a general idea if you look at the size of your pet.

-With this information, it is our hope you will have a better idea of how to determine the age of your iguana.
+With this information, we hope you will have a better idea of how to determine the age of your iguana.